-The tax relief is available to taxpayers qualified under the provisions of the Code of Virginia, Title 58.1-3210 through 3218 and city ordinance #3133, adopted May 11, 2010.
-The tax relief offered is either a tax exemption ranging from 20% to 100% or deferral.
+The tax relief is available to taxpayers qualified under the provisions of the Code of Virginia, Title 58.1-3210 through 3218 and city ordinance.
+The tax relief offered is either a tax exemption ranging from 20% to 100% or freeze.
 The provisions are as follows:

 The mobile home must be owned by, and be occupied as the sole dwelling of the qualified person.
 A mobile home jointly held by husband and wife, with no other joint owners, may qualify for tax relief if either person is 65 years or older or is permanently and totally disabled.
 If you would otherwise qualify for the tax relief, the fact that you may be residing in a hospital, nursing home, convalescent home, or other facility for physical or mental care for extended periods of time does not disqualify you from the tax relief, as long as the mobile home is not used by or leased to others for consideration.